Detecting Planetary Oblateness in the Era of JWST: A Case Study of Kepler-167e: Detectability of Planet Oblateness

 \subsection{Expected Results}

 We apply the modeling procedure to the simulated light curves and derive the posterior distributions of the model parameters, especially $f_\perp$ and $\theta_\perp$.
-The results are shown in Figure~\ref{fig:JWST-contours} for the cases with non-zero injected oblateness values (i.e., $f_\perp=0.1$).
+The results are shown in Figure~\ref{fig:JWST-contours} and \ref{fig:JWST-contours-0.05} for the cases with non-zero injected oblateness values, namely $f_\perp=0.1$ and 0.05, respectively.
+These values correspond to a dimensionless spin rate in the range 20--40\% (see Figure~\ref{fig:known-systems}).
 The injected parameters can be reasonably recovered, especially the oblateness $f_\perp$, unless the planet obliquity is very close to $0^\circ$.
 To better demonstrate this point, we show in Figure~\ref{fig:JWST-res} the simulated data and best-fit models of two sets of oblateness configurations, $(f_\perp, \theta_\perp)=(0.1, 45^\circ)$ and $(0.1, 0^\circ)$.
 The former case is nearly the optimal configuration for oblateness detection in terms of the signal amplitude and especially the left--right asymmetry (e.g., Figure~\ref{fig:example-signals}).
 Indeed, the oblateness signal can be clearly seen in the residuals of the best-fit spherical model.
 In terms of the detection significance, the best-fit oblate model is favored over the best-fit spherical model by $\Delta \ln \mathcal{L}\approx 46$ at the price of two extra parameters.
 In contrast, the oblateness signal for the configuration with $\theta_\perp=0^\circ$ cannot be recovered, even though the theoretical amplitude of the signal is also large compared to the measurement uncertainty (Figure~\ref{fig:example-signals}).
 In such a configuration, the symmetric signal may be modulated by the adjustment of other parameters such as the impact parameter, orbital distance (via $\rho_\star$), and the stellar limb-darkening profiles, thus resulting in nearly flat residuals after the spherical model is subtracted from the data.
 As a result, the injected planet oblateness cannot be well recovered, leading to large uncertainties on the parameter $f_\perp$ along the direction of planet obliquity $\theta_\perp$.

 The above simulation also allows us to estimate the detection limit for planet oblateness.
 With other parameters unchanged, we vary the transit depth and orbital period of the planet, until the difference in the goodness-of-fit, $\Delta \ln \mathcal{L}$, between the best-fit oblate and spherical models is reduced to $25/2$ and $9/2$, which are defined as the 5-$\sigma$ and 3-$\sigma$ limits, respectively.
 The resulting detection limits are shown as blue curves in Figure~\ref{fig:target-selection}.
 Since the nearly optimal configuration with $f_\perp=0.1$ and $\theta_\perp=45^\circ$ has been used as the injected signal, the derived limits are somewhat optimistic.
 Nevertheless, there are over two dozen known transiting planets (or candidates) above the derived 3-$\sigma$ sensitivity limit.
 With these suitable targets and potentially more from the ongoing surveys like TESS and Gaia, there will soon be a sample of exoplanets for JWST to probe the oblateness and obliquity, once its capability is demonstrated.